 Norwegian Forest Cats are not a needy breed.
 They’re known to be quite independent, so a feline companion is not required.
 However, if you prefer multiple cats in your household, the Wegie is easygoing and can learn to share their space.
 Just make sure they have a space to call their own.
 This can be somewhere high off the ground, so they don’t feel insecure.

-Because of their size and temperament, Norwegian Forest Cats are a great playmate for dogs.
+Because of their size and temperament, Norwegian Forest Cats are great playmates for dogs.
 They are an adaptable breed that often goes with the flow, meaning they won’t get too bothered by a dog’s antics.
 They are also happy to interact with children, although you should always make sure you’re there to supervise to avoid tail pulling or playful scratching.
 Kids will love watching a big Wegie jump out from behind a corner and bound towards a toy.

 More About This Breed